5 Takeaways From Night 2 Of The Democratic Debate

 - Immigrants in the country illegally would get health insurance (all 10 candidates in second debate)

-- Raise taxes to pay for Medicare-for-All (Sanders)
+- Raise taxes to pay for "Medicare for All" (Sanders)

 - Tuition-free state colleges and universities through Wall Street tax (Sanders)